-Second batch – piped these higher, longer and thicker, hence the choux on steriods look
+The second batch – piped these higher, longer and thicker, hence the choux on steroids look

 This recipe was scary at first but really fun to make in the end, lots of laughs which is always a plus.
 I hope you guys enjoy this and let me know if you try it yourself 🙂

-My SO and I have recently moved into our own apartment and having never lived on my own, actual cooking has not really been something I would think about daily.
+My SO and I have recently moved into our own apartment and have never lived on my own, actual cooking has not really been something I would think about daily.

 I was lucky enough to have DSTV for a few years and the cooking shows (looooved BBC lifestyle) sparked an interest in flavour, texture n all of those things we are now familiar with, however, apart from admiring the ooohs and aaahs, colours and imagining the taste I hadn’t tried cooking anything by myself apart from the occasional Saturday morning boiled egg and toast maybe adding some rocket for that creative flair lol!

-Now; having to be domesticated in the kitchen (meaning lots of dishes) and wanting to impress my SO I have made quite a few meals since September and even received compliments!
+Now; having to be domesticated in the kitchen (meaning lots of dishes) and wanting to impress, I have made quite a few meals since September and even received compliments!